sanjeevkumarray/Invoice-dashboard/README.md

 # ReDi Invoice App

-## Multi-Tenant SaaS Billing Engine for CA Firms & Indian SMEs
+## Multi-Tenant Billing Platform for CA Firms & Indian SMEs

-ReDi Invoice App is a lightweight, production-oriented billing platform designed for Chartered Accountant firms and small-to-medium businesses in India.
-The system provides reliable invoice management, GST-compliant calculations, and secure multi-tenant data isolation for organizations operating on a shared SaaS infrastructure.
+ReDi Invoice App is a modern billing and invoicing platform built for Chartered Accountant firms and Indian small businesses.
+The goal behind this project is simple: make invoice management easier, keep business data secure, and provide a reliable foundation that can scale as more organizations join the platform.

-The application is built with scalability, security, and operational efficiency in mind, enabling multiple businesses to securely manage their financial records while maintaining strict separation of organizational data.
+The application focuses on three important areas:

+* Accurate GST invoice calculations
+* Secure separation of business data
+* Fast performance even with large invoice volumes

+The system is designed as a multi-tenant SaaS platform where multiple organizations can use the same application while keeping their financial data completely isolated.

 ---

-# Architecture & Multi-Tenancy Model
+# Architecture & Multi-Tenant Design

-## Shared Database, Shared Schema Architecture
+## Shared Database, Shared Schema Approach

-ReDi follows a **shared database and shared schema multi-tenant architecture**.
-Each record is securely associated with an organization through a dedicated `tenant_id` column.
+ReDi uses a shared database and shared schema architecture with a dedicated `tenant_id` column to separate organizations at the data level.

-### Why This Architecture?

-For growing SaaS platforms serving SMEs, this approach provides an excellent balance between scalability, maintainability, and infrastructure efficiency.
+This approach was selected because it provides a good balance between simplicity and scalability.

-Benefits include:
+Instead of maintaining a separate database or schema for every customer, all organizations share the same infrastructure while their data remains logically separated.

+### Why this approach?

+For an early and growing SaaS product, a shared schema model offers several practical advantages:

+* Easier database maintenance
+* Faster feature rollouts
-* Simplified database management and migrations
+* Simple migration management
-* Efficient resource utilization
-* Better connection pooling performance
+* Better use of database resources
-* Easier monitoring and operational visibility
-* Lower infrastructure complexity compared to schema-per-tenant solutions
+* Lower infrastructure overhead

-This model allows the platform to support multiple organizations while maintaining a clean and scalable data structure.
+As the platform grows, this architecture can continue to scale while keeping operational complexity under control.

 ---

-# Security & Tenant Data Isolation
+# Data Security & Tenant Isolation

-Tenant security is enforced at the application data layer.
+Security is one of the most important parts of a multi-tenant application.

-The system does not rely on tenant information received directly from client requests.
-Instead:
+ReDi does not trust tenant information coming directly from frontend requests.

+The tenant context is established at the API entry point using the trusted `x-tenant-id` header.

+The request flow works like this:

-1. The API gateway validates the incoming organization context.
+1. API receives the request.
-2. A trusted `x-tenant-id` header is used to establish tenant scope.
+2. Tenant identity is validated.
+3. Tenant context is attached to the request.
-3. Database queries automatically apply tenant filtering.
+4. Database queries automatically run within that tenant scope.
-4. Unauthorized cross-organization access attempts return empty results or are blocked.

-This ensures that each organization can only access and manage its own invoices, customers, and financial records.
+Because every database operation is tenant-aware, one organization cannot access another organization's invoices or records.

+For example, if one company tries to request another company's invoice ID, the system will either return no data or reject the operation based on tenant validation.

 ---

-# Database Design & Neon PostgreSQL Infrastructure
+# Database Design

-## Cloud Database Infrastructure
+## Neon PostgreSQL Infrastructure

-The application uses **Neon Serverless PostgreSQL** as the primary database platform, providing a scalable and developer-friendly relational database environment.
+The application uses Neon Serverless PostgreSQL as the primary database solution.

-Key infrastructure advantages:

-* Serverless PostgreSQL deployment
-* Efficient connection pooling
-* Secure encrypted database communication
-* Flexible scaling for growing workloads
+Neon provides a flexible cloud database environment with efficient connection management, making it a strong fit for modern SaaS applications.

-Database connections are secured using SSL/TLS encryption with strict transport requirements to maintain data integrity and confidentiality.
+Database connections are configured with secure SSL/TLS communication to ensure data is transferred safely between the application and database layer.

 ---

-# Relational Database Structure
+# Database Structure

-The database follows normalized relational design principles to maintain consistency and scalability.
+The database follows a clean relational structure to keep data organized and maintainable.

-## `invoices` — Main Invoice Ledger

-Stores invoice-level information including:
+## invoices

+The `invoices` table stores the main invoice information:

-* Tenant ownership
+* Organization ownership (`tenant_id`)
 * Customer details
-* Invoice metadata
+* Invoice dates
-* Financial summaries
+* Invoice totals
+* GST summary values

-Important fields include:
+Stored calculations include:

-* `total_net_amount`
+* Total taxable amount
-* `total_cgst`
+* Total CGST
-* `total_sgst`
+* Total SGST
-* `total_gross_amount`
+* Final invoice amount

 ---

-## `invoice_items` — Invoice Line Details

-Stores individual invoice products and services.

-Features:

-* Linked through a strict foreign key relationship
-* Maintains detailed item-level tracking
+## invoice_items

+The `invoice_items` table stores individual products or services included in an invoice.

+Each item is connected to its parent invoice using `invoice_id`.

+This separation keeps the database normalized and makes it easier to:

-* Supports GST calculations per item
+* Add multiple items per invoice
-* Follows normalization principles for efficient data management

-This structure follows a clean **Third Normal Form (3NF)** approach.
+* Maintain detailed invoice history
+* Perform reporting and analysis efficiently

 ---

-# GST Calculation Engine
+# GST Calculation System

-The application supports Indian GST billing workflows, including:
+The application supports Indian GST billing requirements.

+The calculation engine handles:

+* Multiple GST slabs
-* Multi-slab GST calculations
+* Item-level GST calculations
-* Item-level tax computation
+* Invoice-level tax summaries
-* Automatic CGST/SGST distribution
+* CGST and SGST distribution
-* Accurate invoice-level aggregation

-For intra-state transactions, GST values are automatically distributed using the standard:
+For applicable intra-state transactions, GST is automatically divided equally:

 ```
 CGST = 50%
 SGST = 50%
 ```

-This simplifies compliance workflows for Indian businesses and accounting professionals.
+This helps businesses and CA professionals generate accurate tax invoices with minimal manual calculation.

 ---

-# Performance Optimization for 50,000+ Invoices
+# Performance Optimization

-The invoice dashboard is optimized to remain fast even with large datasets.
+The invoice dashboard is designed to handle large datasets efficiently.

+The system includes optimization strategies for handling 50,000+ invoices.

+---

-## 1. Composite Database Indexing
+## Composite Database Index

 A composite B-Tree index is created on: